IBM/nlc-icd10-classifier/README.md

 1. Download the [ICD-10 dataset](https://raw.githubusercontent.com/stevemart/nlc-icd10-demo/master/data/ICD-10-GT-AA.csv) by right clicking the link and seletcting _Save As_.
 1. Create an [NLC service in IBM Cloud](https://console.bluemix.net/catalog/services/natural-language-classifier), make a note of the service name used in the catalog.
 1. Create service credentials by using the menu on the left and selecting the default options.
 1. Upload the file using, be sure to substitute the username and password.
-This will take around 3 hours.:
+This will take around 3 hours.

 ```bash
 curl -i --user "$username":"$password" -F training_data=@ICD-10-GT-AA.csv -F training_metadata="{\"language\":\"en\",\"name\":\"ICD-10Classifier\"}" "https://gateway.watsonplatform.net/natural-language-classifier/api/v1/classifiers"